 Facilities information was gathered from base files, as well as on-site observations, interviews, and a review of historical airport records.
 The following sections in this chapter provide information on terminal area facilities and functionality.
-A general depiction of terminal area facilities is provided in Figure 1-3.
+Figure 1-3 provides a general depiction of terminal area facilities.